MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/using-the-xaml-hosting-api.md

 The UWP XAML hosting API provides the foundation for a broader set of controls that we are providing to enable developers to bring Fluent UI to non-UWP desktop apps.
 This feature is called *XAML Islands*.
 For an overview of this feature, see [Host UWP XAML controls in desktop apps (XAML Islands)](xaml-islands.md).

 > [!NOTE]
 > If you have feedback about XAML Islands, create a new issue in the [Microsoft.Toolkit.Win32 repo](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/issues) and leave your comments there.
-If you prefer to submit your feedback privately, you can send it to XamlIslandsFeedback@microsoft.com.
-Your insights and scenarios are critically important to us.

 ## Is the UWP XAML hosting API the right choice for your desktop app?